Top 10 Business Intelligence software

 2017.
 Tableau acquired natural language processing startup ClearGraph

-Business intelligence solution provider Tableau has acquired ClearGraph, a service that lets you query and visualize large amounts of business date through natural language queries.
-Tableau expects to integrate this technology with its own products as it looks to make it easier for its users to use similar queries to visualize their data.
-Recent advances in natural language processing and machine learning now allow ClearGraph and alternative services to understand more about the underlying database and then take these sentences and essentially translate them into database queries.
-Given that Microsoft’s Power BI and other competitors already offer this capability, it’s no surprise that Tableau is also looking into this.
+Business intelligence solution provider Tableau has acquired ClearGraph, a service that enables users to query and visualize large volumes of business data using natural language queries.
+Tableau intends to integrate this technology into its own products, aiming to simplify the process of data visualization for its users through similar queries.
+Recent advancements in natural language processing and machine learning have enabled ClearGraph and similar services to gain a deeper understanding of the underlying database, effectively translating sentences into database queries.
+Considering that competitors like Microsoft's Power BI already offer this capability, it comes as no surprise that Tableau is exploring this avenue as well.